ygtkorkmaz/course-related/PathFinding/Readme.md

 ## Important Notes

 - Note that this code is a part of bigger ROS code, so clonening this repo alone will not work.
 You need other parts such as odometry data etc.
+- The locations of obstacles and goal points with respect to an origin must be defined in .h file in order for this code to run properly.
 - The k parameter in the APF is kind of a smoothing parameter used in calculations moving curves.
 This can be changed from .h file